-- Complete all program requirements - Plan and teach lessons as outlined in the Education Program & Student Teaching Handbook - Submit Lesson Plans in LiveText to your College Supervisor - Maintain professional and ethical behavior at all times - Complete a professional portfolio - Attend all seminar meetings - Successfully complete your student teaching placement (Performance during student teaching will be evaluated by the cooperating teacher, supervisor, coordinator of student teaching, and the Department Chair, when applicable.) - Submit a "scorable" edTPA in LiveText to Utica College and Pearson (for NYS Certification) (Candidates must have a scorable edTPA submitted by end-of-placement in order to pass student teaching) - After completion of their teacher preparation program and all degree requirements have been met, students are responsible for applying for their NYSED certification in TEACH.
+- Plan and teach lessons as outlined in the Education Program & Student Teaching Handbook - Submit Lesson Plans in LiveText to your College Supervisor the week before you are supposed to teach the lesson - Complete all evaluations, reflections and assignments by the communicated deadline in LiveText - Maintain professional and ethical behavior at all times - Complete a professional portfolio by the communicated deadline. - Attend all seminar meetings, workshops and assigned writing days - Successfully complete your student teaching placement(s) (Performance during student teaching will be evaluated by the cooperating teacher, supervisor, coordinator of student teaching, and the Department Chair, when applicable.) - Submit a "scorable" local edTPA in LiveText to Utica College by the communicated deadline.
+10

+Candidates must submit a scorable edTPA in LiveText by end-of-placement in order to pass student teaching.